FAQ

 What is ablation detection?

 Ablation is a technique where safety alignment is surgically removed from a model via representation engineering.
 An abliterated model looks normal and passes functional tests, but it will comply with any request — weapons instructions, malware, social engineering.
 Kredo's ablation detection uses 15 probes across 6 categories with deterministic keyword classification (no LLM judge).
-It achieved 100% accuracy in adversarial testing against abliterated models with zero false positives on aligned controls.
+On our internal battery it flagged every abliterated model we tested, with no false positives on the aligned controls — internal results, not yet independently audited.

 How does the metametric work?

-The metametric computes cosine similarity between every pair of all 36 behavioral dimensions — 630 pairs total (C(36,2)).
-The resulting correlation matrix is the true behavioral biometric, with ~10^40 spoofing resistance — AES-128 territory.
-An attacker who learns an agent's Values score can mimic it, but simultaneously matching the specific correlation pattern between Values and 35 other dimensions is orders of magnitude harder.
+The metametric computes cosine similarity between every pair of all 42 behavioral dimensions — 861 pairs total (C(42,2)).
+The resulting correlation matrix is the true behavioral biometric, with ~10^50 spoofing resistance — beyond AES-128 (~166-bit).
+An attacker who learns an agent's Values score can mimic it, but simultaneously matching the specific correlation pattern between Values and 41 other dimensions is orders of magnitude harder.
 Adjusting one dimension's responses to improve correlation with one partner dimension degrades correlation with others.

 Who built this?